Seven secrets to having an eco-friendly Christmas

 Have a Merry 'Green' Christmas

 Christmas is nearly here and with it, the inevitable avalanche of (unwanted) gifts, glittery wrapping paper, endless crafts and more festive snacks than we can possibly eat!
-In 2021 and in the aftermath of the COP26 (United Nations Climate Change Conference) so many of us are rethinking our lifestyles and our impact on the planet.
+With the aftermath of the COP26 (United Nations Climate Change Conference) and the COP27 from November 6th - 18th in Egypt so many of us are rethinking our lifestyles and our impact on the planet.
 We all want to enjoy Christmas, but in a more mindful way.

-It’s fair to say we all need some festive cheer and nice gifts more than ever this year after all the Covid restrictions from last year, but there are ways to enjoy all the festivities and be less harmful to the environment in the process.
+It's fair to say we all need some festive cheer more than ever this year after all the energy crisis and cost of living talk but there are ways to enjoy all the festivities, reduce spend, and be less harmful to the environment in the process.
 Something we think all young children will approve of.

-A good start to is buy better and give less gifts.
-This year we have stuck to the 4-present rule in our annual gift guide Junior’s Family Christmas Gift Guide 2021 and you may like our Junior Christmas Heirloom and Keepsakes Gift Guide Special for gifts that last way past Boxing Day.
-Our Best Eco-Friendly Christmas Gifts for all the Family is also packed with ideas.
+A good start is to buy better and give less gifts.
+Check out our 4-present rule gift guide Junior's Family Christmas Gift Guide 2022 and you may like our Junior Christmas Heirloom and Keepsakes Gift Guide Special for gifts that last way past Boxing Day.
+Our Best Eco-Friendly Christmas Gifts for all the Family is also packed with fresh ideas.

 But, having an eco or more mindful Christmas goes beyond just the gift giving, so we have compiled a list of 7 top tips that will make your Christmas lower in carbon footprint without going lower on glamour.